sichangi/node-red-contrib-cloud-firestore/README.md

 #### Handling Firestore classes & sentinels

-Due to the nature of Cloud firestores implementation, some actions need special handling.
+Due to the nature of Cloud firestore's implementation, some actions need special handling.

 **Arrays**